bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 ## 1\.
 The most popular coding language for absolute beginners: Python

-No matter what list you check, Python is almost always listed as the most popular coding language for beginners - on [Qvault’s post on best programming languages for beginners](https://qvault.io/2020/10/07/top-4-coding-languages-to-learn-for-beginners-2020/), [GitHub’s ranking](https://pypl.github.io/PYPL.html), [Stack Overflow’s developer survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-wanted), and is even the [top-most language universities are teaching to computer science majors](https://cacm.acm.org/blogs/blog-cacm/176450-python-is-now-the-most-popular-introductory-teaching-language-at-top-u-s-universities/fulltext).
+No matter what list you check, Python is almost always listed as the most popular coding language for beginners - on [boot.dev’s post on best programming languages for beginners](/misc/top-coding-languages-for-beginners/), [GitHub’s ranking](https://pypl.github.io/PYPL.html), [Stack Overflow’s developer survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-wanted), and is even the [top-most language universities are teaching to computer science majors](https://cacm.acm.org/blogs/blog-cacm/176450-python-is-now-the-most-popular-introductory-teaching-language-at-top-u-s-universities/fulltext).

 It’s not a fast-grower like Rust, it’s not an old institution like JS.
 But it is an unstoppable juggernaut of a language.
 It’s been around for 3 decades now and it’s experienced steady growth in use and popularity long enough to make it top just about anyone’s chart.